Green energy firm founder gets 22 years in fraud cases

-PHILADELPHIA (AP) - The founder of a green energy company who promoted a “trash to cash” operation that authorities said was actually a Ponzi scheme that bilked investors out of millions of dollars has been sentenced to more than two decades in prison.
+PHILADELPHIA (AP) - The founder of a green energy company who authorities say ran a Ponzi scheme that bilked investors out of millions of dollars has been sentenced to more than two decades in prison.

-Thirty-seven-year-old Troy Wragg was sentenced last week in federal court to 22 years in prison and ordered to pay $54 million restitution in a pair of fraud cases.
+Troy Wragg, 37, was sentenced last week in federal court to 22 years in prison and ordered to pay $54 million restitution in a pair of fraud cases.

-Wragg pleaded guilty in March 2017 to conspiracy and securities fraud stemming from activities from 2005 to 20009 by Pennsylvania-based Mantria Corp and in a separate fraud case stemming from his activities while out on bail.
+Wragg pleaded guilty in March 2017 to conspiracy and securities fraud stemming from a “trash to cash” operation by Bala Cynwyd-based Mantria Corp. from 2005 to 2009.

-KYW-TV reports that Wragg told the judge that he considered investors his friends and was sorry.
+KYW-TV reports that at the federal courthouse Tuesday, Wragg told the judge that he considered investors his friends and was sorry.

+Prosecutors said he and co-defendants touted technology to turn household waste into power and a valuable charcoal-like material used in agriculture, but they had almost no earnings and used money from new investors to repay earlier investors.
+Housing developments that Mantria cited as collateral were never finished - the sites lacked drinking water, and some may have contained unexploded artillery shells, prosecutors said.

+Two months before the Securities and Exchange Commission filed suit against Mantria Corp., the Clinton Global Initiative recognized the company for its stated commitment to “help mitigate global warming.”

 Sign up for Daily Newsletters